-- (1) Except as otherwise indicated, the address of each beneficial owner is c/o DelMar Pharmaceuticals, Inc., Suite 720 999 West Broadway, Vancouver, British Columbia, Canada V5Z 1K5. - (2) Applicable percentage ownership is based on 21,551,872 shares of common stock outstanding as of September 27, 2017, together with securities exercisable or convertible into shares of common stock within 60 days of September 27, 2017 for each stockholder.
+- (1) Except as otherwise indicated, the address of each beneficial owner is c/o DelMar Pharmaceuticals, Inc., Suite 720 999 West Broadway, Vancouver, British Columbia, Canada V5Z 1K5. - (2) Applicable percentage ownership is based on 22,409,053 shares of common stock outstanding as of September 21, 2018, together with securities exercisable or convertible into shares of common stock within 60 days of September 21, 2018 for each stockholder.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Shares of common stock that are currently exercisable or exercisable within 60 days of September 27, 2017 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) Includes 868,386 shares issuable upon exchange of Exchangeable Shares (including 158,750 shares held in trust), 148,400 shares issuable upon exercise of vested stock options, 15,000 shares issuable upon exercise of warrants, and 7,813 shares issuable upon the conversion of Series B Preferred Stock. - (4) Includes 537,500 shares held by Valent, 148,400 shares issuable upon exercise of vested stock options, 21,250 shares issuable upon exercise of warrants held by Dr. Brown, and 7,500 shares issuable upon the conversion of Series B Preferred Stock. - (5) Includes 110,696 shares issuable upon exercise of vested stock options, 25,000 shares issuable upon exchange of Exchangeable Shares, 12,500 shares issuable upon exercise of warrants and 9,375 shares upon the conversion of Series B Preferred Stock. - (6) Includes 74,737 shares owned by Onbelay Capital, Inc., 12,500 shares issuable upon exercise of warrants held by Onbelay Capital, Inc., 30,000 shares issuable upon exercise of vested stock options, and 12,500 shares issuable upon the conversion of Series B Preferred Stock held by Onbelay Capital, Inc. - (7) Includes 30,000 shares issuable upon exercise of vested stock options and 3,250 shares issuable upon the conversion of Series B Preferred Stock - (8) Includes 30,000 shares issuable upon exercise of vested options and 3,125 shares issuable upon the conversion of Series B Preferred Stock - (9) Includes 30,000 shares issuable upon exercise of vested stock options and 23,438 shares issuable upon the conversion of Series B Preferred Stock. - (10) Mr. Zarrabian was appointed to the Board of Directors on July 7, 2017 - (11) Valent is owned by Dennis Brown, the Company's Chief Scientific Officer.

-(12)Based on Schedule 13G filed with the SEC on May 10, 2017.
+Shares of common stock that are currently exercisable or exercisable within 60 days of September 21, 2018 are deemed to be beneficially owned by the person holding such securities for the purpose of computing the percentage of ownership of such person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) Includes 271,411 shares issuable upon the exercise of vested stock options but does not include 200,000 unvested PSUs. - (4) Includes 515,886 shares issuable upon exchange of Exchangeable Shares (including 137,500 shares held in trust), 218,600 shares issuable upon exercise of vested stock options, 15,000 shares issuable upon exercise of warrants, and 7,813 shares issuable upon the conversion of Series B Preferred Stock. - (5) Includes 537,500 shares held by Valent, 179,600 shares issuable upon exercise of vested stock options, 21,250 shares issuable upon exercise of warrants held by Dr. Brown, and 7,500 shares issuable upon the conversion of Series B Preferred Stock. - (6) Includes 121,817 shares issuable upon exercise of vested stock options, 12,500 shares issuable upon exercise of warrants and 9,375 shares upon the conversion of Series B Preferred Stock. - (7) Excludes 200,000 unvested PSUs. - (8) Includes 95,865 shares owned by Onbelay Capital, Inc., 12,500 shares issuable upon exercise of warrants held by Onbelay Capital, Inc., 45,000 shares issuable upon exercise of vested stock options, and 12,500 shares issuable upon the conversion of Series B Preferred Stock held by Onbelay Capital, Inc. Does not include 200,000 unvested PSUs. - (9) Includes 45,000 shares issuable upon exercise of vested stock options and 3,250 shares issuable upon the conversion of Series B Preferred Stock.
+Does not include 200,000 unvested PSUs. - (10) Includes 45,000 shares issuable upon exercise of vested options and 3,125 shares issuable upon the conversion of Series B Preferred Stock.
+Does not include 200,000 unvested PSUs. - (11) Excludes 200,000 unvested PSUs. - (12) Valent is owned by Dennis Brown, our Chief Scientific Officer. - (13) Based on Schedule 13F filed with the SEC as of June 30, 2018.
 Includes 807,962 shares issuable upon the exercise of warrants.
 The address of the shareholder is One Franklin Parkway, San Mateo, CA 94403-1906.
 Charles B. Johnson and Rupert H. Johnson, Jr. (the "Principal Shareholders") each own in excess of 10% of the outstanding common stock of Franklin Resources, Inc. ("FRI") and are the principal stockholders of FRI.
 FRI and the Principal Shareholders may be deemed to be, for purposes of Rule 13d-3 under the Securities Act, the beneficial owners of securities held by persons and entities for whom or for which FRI subsidiaries provide investment management services.
-The number of shares that may be deemed to be beneficially owned and the percentage of the class of which such shares are a part are reported in Items 9 and 11 of the cover pages of the Schedule 13G for FRI and each of the Principal Shareholders.
-FRI, the Principal Shareholders and each of the Investment Management Subsidiaries (as defined in the Schedule 13G) disclaim any pecuniary interest in any of such securities.
-See the Schedule 13G filed on May 10, 2017 for more information.